Antonio Leocadio Guzmán

 Antonio Leocadio Guzmán Águeda (Caracas, Venezuela, November 5, 1801 - November 13, 1884) was a Venezuelan politician, journalist, and military leader.
 He was the father of Antonio Guzmán Blanco.
 He was the founder of the Liberal Party.
 From 1847 until 1851, he was the vice president of Venezuela, under president José Tadeo Monagas.

+He was a candidate in the fraudulent 1846 Venezuelan presidential election.
+His supporters rebelled after his loss in the election.

 Early life and education

 Antonio Leocadio Guzmán Águeda was born in Caracas on November 5, 1801.
 He was the son of Josefa Agueda Garcia and Antonio de Mata Guzmán, known as captain of the Queen battalion quartered in Caracas.
 In 1812 Guzman was sent to Spain by his father to avoid difficulties in Venezuela, where he was educated by liberal tutors in the Iberian Peninsula.
 He returned to Caracas in 1823.